Glycated Hemoglobin Measurement and Prediction of CVD

 - Goff DC Jr, Lloyd-Jones DM, Bennett G, et al. 2013 ACC/AHA Guideline on the Assessment of Cardiovascular Risk: A Report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 J Am Coll Cardiol 2014;63(25 Pt B):2935-59.

-Keywords: Cardiovascular Diseases, Diabetes Mellitus, Hemoglobin A, Glycosylated, Mitogen-Activated Protein Kinases, Neoplasms
+Keywords: Cardiovascular Diseases, Diabetes Mellitus, Glycated Hemoglobin A, Mitogen-Activated Protein Kinases, Neoplasms

 < Back to Listings